dtrovato997/SpeechAnalysis/README.md

 - Android Studio / Xcode (for mobile development)
 - Android device or emulator

+### For Evaluation Scripts
+- Python 3.8+
+- See individual evaluation README files for dependencies

 ### System Requirements
 - **Mobile**: Android 7.0+ (API 24+) or iOS 12.0+
 - **Storage**: ~500MB for models and app data
 - **RAM**: 4GB+ recommended for optimal performance

+---

 ## Installation